redhat-developer/opencompose/docs/proposals/secrets-proposal.md

 `secrets.data.file` is an _optional_ field of type _string_ which takes the path of the file that contain the secret data.

-`secrets.base64` is an _optional_ field which takes a _string_ which is base64 encoded as secret data.
+`secrets.data.base64` is an _optional_ field which takes a _string_ which is base64 encoded as secret data.

-`secrets.plaintext` is an _optional_ field which takes a _string_ which contains the secret data in plaintext.
+`secrets.data.plaintext` is an _optional_ field which takes a _string_ which contains the secret data in plaintext.